-Globally, the numbers of workers employed in the renewable energy sector increased from 8.1 million (1.3 in hydropower) in 2015 to 12 million in 2020 (2.2 million in hydropower) 64 65.
-The Asia and Pacific region had the greatest new hydropower capacity in 2020 (almost 14,500 MW) followed by Europe (just over 3,000 MW) and South and Central Asia (just over 1,600 MW)66, providing significant employment.
-The development of a hydropower project can create job opportunities for local people, as well an opportunity for vulnerable groups and indigenous communities to acquire new skills through working on the project67 (Error!
-Reference source not found.).
-There are gender gaps with women underrepresented (Error!
-Reference source not found.).
+Globally, the numbers of workers employed in the renewable energy sector increased from 8.1 million (1.3 million in hydropower) in 2015 to 12 million in 2020 (2.2 million in hydropower). ^{89 90} The Asia and Pacific region had the greatest new hydropower capacity in 2020 (almost 14,500 MW) followed by Europe (just over 3,000 MW) and South and Central Asia (just over 1,600 MW)91, providing significant employment.
+The development of a hydropower project can create job opportunities for local people (Box 5.15), as well an opportunity for vulnerable groups and indigenous communities to acquire new skills through working on the project.92

-Box 5.10: Long-term employment opportunities in the hydropower sub=sector in the Philippines
+Box 5.15: Long-term employment opportunities in the hydropower sub-sector in the Philippines

-In 2021, a Japanese renewable energy developer invested in the development of a 17.4MW hydropower project in Ifugao Province in northern Luzon.
-Philippines.
+In 2021, a Japanese renewable energy developer invested in the development of a 17.4 MW hydropower project in Ifugao Province in northern Luzon, Philippines.
 After the completion of construction, the wider and extended portfolio of hydropower projects is expected to provide the region with clean energy and long-term employment opportunities for local communities.
-In the Philippines68, the large and small hydropower sector employed close to 53,600 workers in 2021, and this number continues to rise.
+In the Philippines93, the large and small hydropower sector employed close to 53,600 workers in 2021, and this number continues to rise.